openshift/openshift-origin-design/web-console/1-homepage/search.md

 ![search](img/search-02B.png)
 - Entering a search term brings up a list of the first five matches along with an option to view the entire set of matches.
-  - Clicking on a match will trigger the order flow for that service on the [overlay panel](http://openshift.github.io/openshift-origin-design/web-console/4-patterns/overlay-panel).
+  - Clicking on a match will trigger the order flow for that catalog item on the [overlay panel](http://openshift.github.io/openshift-origin-design/web-console/4-patterns/overlay-panel).

 #### Implementation Details
-  - Services should be searchable by name, tag, and description
+  - Catalog items should be searchable by name, tag, and description
-  - Services with a matching name or description should be prioritized over those with a matching tag
+  - Catalog items with a matching name or description should be prioritized over those with a matching tag
   - If possible and practical, the search results panel should be updated as the user enters their search term.

 ![search](img/search-03.png)